Alcoholism Rehab Center in Idaho

 - Dangerous activities while drinking

-If a doctor or mental health professional diagnoses a person with an alcohol use disorder, they will also recommend an alcoholism rehab center for treatment.
+If a doctor or mental health professional diagnoses a person with an alcohol use disorder, they may recommend mental health treatment or an addiction treatment program to help the person focus on recovery.

-People who attend an alcoholism rehab center typically receive various types of addiction therapy.
+If you struggle with substance abuse, there are treatment options available.
+People who attend rehab for substance abuse treatment typically receive various types of therapy.
 Depending on the severity of AUD, they may need medication-assisted treatment (MAT).

 The types of treatment programs include:

-Types of behavioral therapy in an alcoholism rehab center include:
+Types of behavioral therapy that can help with addiction include:

-- Motivational enhancement therapy – Motivational therapy helps you build confidence and motivation to stop drinking
+- Motivational interviewing therapy: Motivational therapy helps you build confidence and motivation to stop drinking

-Family therapy – Family therapy helps you become aware of the damage you caused to your family, rebuilds a healthy family unit, and may prevent substance abuse in the younger generation.
+- Family therapy: Family therapy services help you become aware of the damage you caused to your family members, rebuilds a healthy family unit, and may prevent substance abuse in the younger generation.

 Clinical Director